 What about a Foolish diversity?

 Tom Gardner, co-founder of The Motley Fool, believes in the "sweet spot where each position is large enough to make a difference if the stock takes off, but small enough that a 25% to 50% drop would not cause significant damage."
-That's the philosophy he uses to construct the Motley Fool Million Dollar Portfolio, a real-money portfolio whose goal is to turn $1 million into $1 billion in 50 years.
+That's the philosophy he uses to construct the real-money Motley Fool Million Dollar Portfolio.

 So before you buy another stock, consider this: Will you still have that sweet spot between risk and reward?
 I'd argue that a portfolio of less than 10 stocks brings too much risk, while a portfolio of more than 30 stocks will likely dilute the reward.
 The sweet spot, then, is somewhere in between.